NileshChandekar/hp3par_installation_and_integration/README.md

 * I haved installed RHOSP10 using director.
 * In RHOSP10 we have all services as systemd service

-* To integrate hpelefthand with rhosp10 we need to create customize templates the templates for osp10 is loaded on this repo have a look on it
+* To integrate hpelefthand with rhosp10 we need to create customize templates the templates for osp10 is uploaded on this repo have a look on it

-* Check the contents of custom-env.yaml file in rhosp13_hpelefthand.tar
+* Check the contents of custom-env.yaml file in rhosp10_hpelefthand.tar
 * Make necessry changes as your environment and include this environment file in your deployment command (** for reference check deploy.sh script given in the tar**).
 * Hit the deployment command
 * Once your deployment is complete to undercloud and source overcloudrc file.